 The Titans Harold Landry and the Panthers Haason Reddick.
 In a league saturated with edge rushers these two were excellent but there was a lot of competition and not everyone can get the golden ticket to the Pro Bowl.
 Sam Hubbard is an honorable mention, though he's more of a pure defensive end while Landry and Reddick are linebackers in base and edge rushers in nickel.

 We are picking the Williams'.
 Leonard of the Giants and Quinnen of the Jets.
 Toiling in poor programs and still playing well.
-They both play a lot of positions, 5-technique, 4-tech, 3-tech, 1-tech. have even seen Quinnen head up on the center.
-They are quintessential defensive linemen that are difficult to block and can also get excellent push in the middle.
+They both play a lot of positions, 5-technique, 4-tech, 3-tech, 1-tech.
+Have even seen Quinnen head up on the center.
+They are quintessential defensive linemen that are difficult to block and can also gets excellent push in the middle.

 |Leonard (l) and Quinnen Williams (r)|